 Remember that if you do get really sick on a cruise, there is always a nurse and medical staff on board to assist you.
 This is where having cruise or travel insurance can really pay off.

 Certain cruise destinations are better for people who get motion sickenss

 If you go on a cruise across the Atlantic, chances are you are going to experience a lot more movement in the water due to the cold fronts and weather changes in the ocean.
 So for first time cruisers worries about getting seasick I recommend taking a cruise to the Caribbean where the waters are usually calm.

 Newer cruise ships have built in stabilizers

-Cruise ships are bigger than ever grossing well over 100,000 in tonnage on some ships.
-The Allure of the Seas and Oasis of the Seas weigh gross over 220,000 in tonnage and are over 1,100 feet long and 200 feet wide in some places.
+Cruise ships are bigger than ever grossing well over 100,000 in tonnage in more new ships.
+The Allure of the Seas and Oasis of the Seas gross over 220,000 in tonnage and are over 1,100 feet long and 200 feet wide in some places.
 These ships have special stabilizers that help keep the ship from rocking.